VishnuGShephertz/App42Wear-Push-Notification/README.md

 App42Wear-Push-Notification
 ===========================

-This sample project explain how can we App42 PushNotification API in different ways to send Push Notification to device as well as sink them with Android Wearables.
+This sample project explain how can we [App42 PushNotification API](http://api.shephertz.com/app42-docs/push-notification-service/) in different ways to send Push Notification to device as well as sink them with Android Wearables.
-Please go through with [Android Wear Getting Started] (http://blogs.shephertz.com/2014/07/24/android-wear-getting-started/)if you are new to Android Wear.
+Please go through with [Android Wear Getting Started] (http://blogs.shephertz.com/2014/07/24/android-wear-getting-started/) if you are new to Android Wear.

 Here you can learn how to configure different type of PushNotification using App42 PushNotification API on device as well as on Android Wearable.</br>